Eddie Arcaro: American classic races

 Arcaro won his first Kentucky Derby in 1938 aboard Lawrin.
 He is tied with Bill Hartack for most Derby wins with five, and has the most wins in the Preakness and the Belmont Stakes with six.
 He won the U.S. Triple Crown in 1941 on Whirlaway and again in 1948 on Citation.
 His other Kentucky Derby wins were Hoop Jr. (1945) and Hill Gail (1952).
+Arcaro also won the most triple crown races at 17 with the next highest total at only 11.

 Major stakes wins

 Arcaro also won the Suburban Handicap eight times, the Wood Memorial Stakes nine times and the Jockey Club Gold Cup ten times.

 In international competition, at old Woodbine Racetrack in Toronto, Arcaro won the 1953 Queen's Plate (Canada's most prestigious race); at Laurel Park Racecourse in Laurel, Maryland, he won the 1954 Washington, D.C.
 International against the best horses and riders from Europe.

 In 1953 Arcaro was voted the George Woolf Memorial Jockey Award, and in 1958 he was inducted into the National Museum of Racing and Hall of Fame in Saratoga Springs, New York.

 Active in jockey affairs, Arcaro was a driving force behind the creation of the Jockeys' Guild.
 He retired in 1962, due to severe bursitis in his arm.
 During his career Arcaro rode in 24,092 races and won 4,779, with record setting earnings of $30,039,543.
 After working as a television commentator on racing for CBS and ABC, he was a public relations officer for the Golden Nugget Casino in Las Vegas before retiring to Miami, Florida.
 He also worked as a spokesman for the Buick Motor Division of General Motors, for which he voiced the well-known phrase "If you price a Buick, you'll buy a Buick."
 For many years, he was the proprietor of a popular Italian restaurant in Beverly Hills.